 BRANDING ISN’T JUST APPEALING TO CREATIVES

-Why is a cohesive brand identity important across marketing collateral and throughout your website if it’s all just for a bunch of B2B engineers?
+Why is a building a coherent brand identity important across marketing collateral and throughout your website if it’s all just for a bunch of B2B engineers?
 Because even if they’re not right-brained, emotionally-extravagant folks…sometimes their decisions are still subconsciously determined by the feeling conveyed by a particular brand.

 Left-brained people may not value artsy things, but they do value consistency.